Norwich City signed York City's 18 year old midfielder Ben Godfrey on 15th January 2016 on a three-and-a-half year contract for an undisclosed fee.

 The 18-year-old made 15 appearances for the Minstermen, scoring one goal.

-Godfrey was part of the youth system at Middlesbrough when he was younger, before starting a scholarship with York in 2014 and going on to captain the club’s under-18s.
+Godfrey was part of the youth system at Middlesbrough when he was younger.
+He had trials with Leeds United, Burnley and Sheffield Wednesday before starting a scholarship with York in 2014 and going on to captain the club’s under-18s.

 The midfielder, who can also play at centre-back, turned down two chances to sign professional terms with the Minstermen and his youth contract was due to expire at the end of the 2015/16 season.